 The mission of the Hickok Center for Brain Injury is to provide a safe, supportive environment that encourages people with brain injuries and other neurological challenges to design and direct their own life journey.

-I would like to take this time to acknowledge the loss of two of our ADP “family” this past year.
+I would like to take this time to acknowledge the loss of two of our ADP “family”.

-David Beckwith: Andrew’s uncle passed away suddenly this past July.
+David Beckwith: Andrew’s uncle passed away suddenly this in July 2020.
 David was an instrumental part of the ADP Races.
 His eye for detail and his computer skills were so important to our success.
 David you will be dearly missed.

 Stanley Hattman: Many of our runners return to the ADP races year after year.
 You may remember the drummers on the race course encouraging you along.
 Stan was kind enough to volunteer his time for many years.
 Our condolences go out to Stan’s family.